With two federal student loans in default and a third in forbearance, Shari Stewart is exactly the kind of borrower who could use a break.

 In raw, bare language, Stewart pleaded with DeVos, detailing her precarious financial situation — ending the letter by saying, “I do not know what else to do.
 Please help!”

-For good measure, Stewart submitted copies of the letter to the two senators and governor of her home state of Nevada, as well as to her House representative.
+For good measure, Stewart submitted copies of the letter to the two senators and governor of her home state of Nevada, as well as her member of Congress.

 “To be honest, I wasn’t too sure the letter would do much, if anything,” Stewart said in retrospect.
 “I thought, admittedly, it was a waste of time.”